ON THE ABOVE PHOTO

 The Waldo County YMCA celebrated the official opening of the Tom & Sally Savage Pool Complex on Wednesday, June 17, 2009.
 Community donors and contributors, donated nearly $4.2 million to the pool complex campaign.

 The “Y’s” focus on “spirit, mind and body” has long been one of our core philosophies.
-The “Y” makes every effort to accommodate all individuals and families without regard to financial circumstances; in 2010, more than 700 individuals received approximately $76,000 of scholarship aid and tuition reduction.
+The “Y” makes every effort to accommodate all individuals and families without regard to financial circumstances; in 2014, nearly 550 individuals received approximately $73,000 of scholarship aid and tuition reduction.

 Our collaborative community efforts are evident in the many “Y” programs sponsored by or partnered with over forty local, state, and national organizations: assuring our constituents the “Y” remains a vibrant hub of healthy activity for all ages, backgrounds, and economic levels in this rural Waldo County community.